 Naku te rourou nau te rourou ka ora ai te iwi.
 (With your basket and my basket the people will live.)

 PICTURED ABOVE: Yvonne Taura, landowner Mere Whaanga, Jo Smith, Jessica Hutchings, Pahauwera Kaumatua Richard Allen at Taipōrutu, Māhia NZ

 How Can The Research Be Used?

-- The research team have interviewed Māori agribusiness and food production communities, including flax-roots, marae-based initiatives, small-to-medium business entities and Māori-led corporations.
-Summary sheets profiling a range of Māori food production practices will be online from mid-2019.
+- The research team interviewed Māori agribusiness and food production communities, including flax-roots, marae-based initiatives, small-to-medium business entities and Māori-led corporations.
+Summary sheets profiling a range of Māori food production practices were produced (see below).

 Have a Question?

 We are happy to answer any questions about this research and how it can be used.